Joshua-Turner/pairing-mobbing/README.md

 - Pairing requires some planning.
 Mobbing requires much less.
   - This is referring to optimising the pair for efficiency vs learning.
 With pairing this is harder to do and often sacrifices learning for efficiency.
 In mobbing it's easier to include a member with knowledge and spread this so planning becomes incrementally more streamlined.
 - Pairing requires some coordination.
 Mobbing requires much less.
-- Pairing is sometimes more efficient than mobbing but when?
-  - It's easier to identify the times where mobbing is more effective in an overview than pairing
 - Mobbing could be considered an XP practice.

 ## Things to avoid